stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/49_signal.md

     <img src="images/signal/signal.png" />
 </p>

-The Model defines its signalling capabilities by defining member variables of type Signal.
+The Model defines its signalling capabilities by exposing member variables of type Signal.
 These member variables are given appropriate names to convey the nature of each reported event.
-Each listener can subscribe to the signals they are interested in.
+Listeners subscribe to the signals they are interested in.

-When a change of the appropriate type occurs, the Model triggers the notification by calling ``emit()`` on the signal object, which in turn will notify each individual listener.
+When a change of the appropriate type occurs, the Model triggers the notification by calling ``emit()`` on the Signal object, which in turn will notify each individual listener.

-### Variations
+### Variation: additional flexibility to notification

-A basic implementation just delivers the message to the listeners.
-Increased flexibility can be obtained by allowing the passing of arguments to the ``emit()`` method, allowing qualification of the emitted signal.
+A basic implementation just notifies the listeners.
+Increased flexibility can be obtained by allowing the passing of arguments to the ``emit()`` method, allowing further qualification of the emitted signal.

-The Signal can be configurable and hold state to configure its functionality.
-A better Signal class could for example implement three strategies for message
+The Signal can be made configurable in its functionality.
+A Signal class could for example implement three strategies for notification:
-delivery:

-- open: the message is delivered as soon as triggered.
+- open: the notification is performed as soon as triggered.
-- closed: the message is not delivered and is ignored.
+- closed: the notification is silenced.
-- hold: the message is not delivered, but it is retained for later (i.e. an Accumulator-like behavior)
+- hold: the notification is not delivered, but it is retained for later (i.e. an Accumulator-like behavior)

 ### Practical examples

 A Signal implementation conforming to the above design can be found in Boost.Signal2.
 In the following example, we demonstrate the registration of an arbitrary method ``print_sum`` to a Signal object and its execution when the signal is emitted.
 The ``emit`` functionality is implemented through ``operator()``.
-Observe how parameters can be passed to the connected functions.
+Note how parameters can be passed to the connected functions.

 ```c++